hyuntaegim/SelfDriving_FindLaneLines/README.md

 ```

 ### Extracting edges from image

+The algorithm will first detect strong edge (strong gradient) pixels above the high_threshold, and reject pixels below the low_threshold.
+Next, pixels with values between the low_threshold and high_threshold will be included as long as they are connected to strong edges.
+The output edges is a binary image with white pixels tracing out the detected edges and black everywhere else.

 ```python
 def extract_edges_from_image(img, low_threadhold=50, high_threadhold=150):
     return cv2.Canny(img, low_threadhold, high_threadhold)
 ```

 ### Adding Mask of Interest Region

+To reduce extra unnecessary calculation and to focus only in the place where I'm interesting in, should add mask on the region.

 ```python
 def add_mask_to_image(img, vertices):
     mask = np.zeros_like(img)